kajad/kajad.github.io/index.md

 ### About me
 I am a linguist/researcher interested in design, creation and evaluation of digital language resources and their use in applied linguistic research.

-I currently split my time between [Department of Translation](https://prevajalstvo.ff.uni-lj.si/en) at the Faculty of Arts, University of Ljubljana, and [Department for Artificial Intelligence](https://ailab.ijs.si/) at the Jožef Stefan Institute.
+I currently split my time between [Department of Slovene Studies](https://slov.ff.uni-lj.si/en) at the Faculty of Arts, University of Ljubljana, and [Department for Artificial Intelligence](https://ailab.ijs.si/) at the Jožef Stefan Institute.

 For more info, see my <a href="https://kajad.github.io/pdf/cv_kd_en_092021.pdf" target="_blank">full CV here</a>, or view my profiles on [Google Scholar](https://scholar.google.com/citations?user=KWq-H4AAAAAJ&hl=en) and [ResearchGate](https://www.researchgate.net/profile/Kaja-Dobrovoljc).